MyThElon3404/Data_Engineering-Analyst-Data_Concepts/Data Engineering Guide.md

 ![data_engineering_image](https://www.altexsoft.com/static/blog-post/2023/11/41981453-7655-4463-9c06-cb6e80b69d04.webp)

-- Data flow orchestration provides visibility into the data engineering process, ensuring that all tasks are successfully completed.
+- Data flow orchestration provides visibility into the data engineering process, ensuring that all tasks are completed.
 It coordinates and continuously tracks data workflows to detect and fix data quality and performance issues.
 #### The mechanism that automates ingestion, transformation, and serving steps of the data engineering process is known as a data pipeline.

   1. Data ingestion (acquisition) moves data from multiple sources — SQL and NoSQL databases, IoT devices, websites, streaming services, etc. — to a target system to be transformed for further analysis.
 Data comes in various forms and can be both structured and unstructured.